Mr Gay UK

-Mr Gay UK is a British annual beauty contest for gay men, with regional heats held in gay nightclubs with a grand final usually at a gay venue.
+Mr Gay UK was a British annual beauty contest for gay men, with regional heats held in gay nightclubs with a grand final usually at a gay venue.
 It began in 1982 as "Mr Hardware" (named after a fragrance) designed to promote a gay mail order company.
 The event, held in the Heaven nightclub, was filmed by the BBC as part of a documentary entitled Something For the Ladies.

 In 1984, the competition name was changed to Mr Gay UK.
 Since then, the event has been recorded for video release (1993), featured on a Channel 4 series, Passengers (1994) and the event itself was broadcast on Five in 1998 and 1999.